dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-procedures.md

 ### Notes

-To prevent concurrent writes potentially referencing garbage collected chunks, running `call dolt_gc()` will break all open connections to the running server.
+To prevent concurrent writes potentially referencing garbage collected chunks, running `select dolt_gc()` will break all open connections to the running server.
 In flight queries on those connections may fail and must be retried.
 Re-establishing connections after they are broken is safe.

-At the end of the run, the connection which ran call dolt_gc() will be left open in order to deliver the results of the operation itself.
+At the end of the run, the connection which ran select dolt_gc() will be left open in order to deliver the results of the operation itself.
 The connection will be left in a terminally broken state where any attempt to run a query on it will result in the following error: